Can you write a masterpiece of a QA Software Tester resume that will turn into an interview call?

 How to Maximize Your Chances of Getting an Interview Call?

-Make sure you have a clearly stated job objective mentioned on top of your resume.
-Keep it short one or two lines and avoid writing irrelevant cliches.
+Make sure you have a clearly stated job objective mentioned at the top of your resume.
+Keep it as short as one or two lines and avoid writing irrelevant cliches.

-Writing a Killer Software Testing Resume or CV:
+Writing a Killer Software Testing Resume or CV

-1) The answer is simple.
-Get some experience by working on dummy projects available on internet.
-Search for online dummy projects (e.g. Inventory management software) and download test software and all available documents.
-Follow complete testing process like:
+a) The answer is simple.
+Get some experience by working on dummy projects available on the internet.
+Search for online dummy projects (For Example, Inventory Management Software) and download test software and all available documents.

-If you have joined any software testing course to learn manual testing and automation tools then you can put this dummy project experience in your resume, which may range from 1 to 6 months.
+b) By adding dummy projects learned from Software Testing courses: If you have joined any software testing course to learn manual testing and automation tools then you can put this dummy project experience in your resume, which may range from 1 to 6 months.

 - Project name: